dpobel/damien.pobel.fr/src/post/how-to-make-ez-publish-use-override-conditions-when-loading-a-template.md

 In this code, I define two *design keys*: <code>class_identifier</code>
  and <code>parent_node_id</code>
-, so I can write override rules that match on the class identifier or on the parent node id of the node or on both, for example :
+, so I can write override rules that match on the class identifier or on the parent node id of the node or on both, for example:

 ``` ini
 [myview_folder]